sevkw/meltano_tutorial/README.md

 # Tutorial 2 Postgres and Docker

-Tutorial 3 involves loading the extracted data to a psql database hosted in a docker container.
+Tutorial 2 introduces loading the extracted data to a psql database hosted in a docker container.
 The challenge we have here is that we are running meltano in a different docker container.
 (Note that, if you do not run meltano in the interactive shell mode, you simply run each meltano command with a new container created.
 You can open up your Docker application to see how many containers you have created and exited.)

 When you try to execute `meltano run tap-github target-postgres` it would fail, because meltano from container A could not find the postgres database from container B (Note: you can continue using the same meltano_postgres container you created when doing the tutorial on your local machine, or you can create a new container.)